Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Metric structure of networks

 \subsection{Compact networks and finite sampling}

-In this section, we prove that any compact network admits an approximation by a finite network up to arbitrary precision, in the sense of $\dno$.
+In this section, we prove that any compact network admits an approximation by a finite network up to arbitrary precision, in the sense of $\dn$.

-\begin{example}[Some compact and noncompact networks] In \S\ref{sec:dir-s1-gen}, we constructed an example of a noncompact, asymmetric network.
-In Section \ref{sec:dir-s1-rev}, we constructed a family of compact, asymmetric networks: the directed circles with reversibility $\rho \in [1,\infty)$.
-We also remarked that $(\us^1,\rus)$ can be ``approximated" $\us^1$ up to arbitrary precision by picking $n$ equidistant points on $\us^1$ and equipping this collection with the restriction of $\rus$ (also see Theorem \ref{thm:dir-S1-n}).
+\begin{example}[Some compact and noncompact networks] The nonreversible and finitely reversible directed circles in Section \ref{sec:dir-s1} are examples of noncompact and compact asymmetric networks, respectively.
+The finitely reversible circle $(\us^1,\rus)$ can be ``approximated" up to arbitrary precision by picking $n$ equidistant points on $\us^1$ and equipping this collection with the restriction of $\rus$.
 We view this process as ``sampling" finite networks from a compact network.
 In the next result, we present this sampling process as a theorem that applies to \emph{any} compact network. \end{example}